English Springer Spaniel

 English springer spaniels' grooming needs are pretty basic.
 The field-bred dogs are slightly easier to maintain, as their hair is less prone to matting or retaining burrs and debris, but both versions will benefit from a brush-down twice a week.
-They can be moderate shedders, especially in the spring, when they will drop their thick undercoat.
+They can be moderate shedders, especially in the spring when they drop their thick undercoat.

 Additionally, obesity is a problem for the breed, especially if their physical activity needs aren't being met.
-Obesity can create or exacerbate joint, back, or gastro-intestinal problems, as well as triggering the English springer spaniel's higher than average propensity for diabetes.
+Obesity can create or exacerbate joint, back, or gastrointestinal problems, as well as triggering the English springer spaniel's higher than average propensity for diabetes.
 Talk to your vet about how much and how often you should feed your springer spaniel to help with weight management.

 The other most common health issues for English springer spaniels, according to the English Springer Spaniel Field Trial Association (ESSFTA), include elbow dysplasia or hip dysplasia, retinal dysplasia, and skin disorders.
 They're also at risk of Phosphofructokinase deficiency (PFK), which can make pups anemic and prone to muscle pain.

 There's evidence that spaniel-type dogs existed in the U.K. as early as 300 AD, according to the ESSFTA.
 Over the centuries, these dogs were used to spring (hence the name) game for hawks, coursing hounds, and nets.
 When the wheel lock firearm came about in the 17th century, the spaniel thrived at flushing game for "flying shooting" hunting.